Perhaps more the ingredients for a game of Cluedo, but that’s how the business was born.

 With the recipe developed, pals started encouraging him to go commercial.

 G&J, one of the country’s oldest distillers, was recruited to the cause.
-They produce the core spirit with five botanicals to our original recipe.
+They produce the core spirit with five botanicals to our original recipe which we painstakingly developed over several years.

-We then macerate with a further three botanicals, including fresh, plump raspberries grown nearby our rural base outside Cambridge.
+We then macerate with a further three botanicals, including fresh, plump raspberries grown nearby our rural base outside Cambridge, to produce the finished gin that is Pinkster.

 After positive feedback from tastings at events and food fairs, Stephen took the plunge, quitting his job as a bean counter and ending his London commute, whilst reassuring his long-suffering wife that it would all come good in the end.